gkiarashv/xv6/contributions/Oct 31 2023/schedtest_usage/README.md

 Moreover, we have changed the number of CPUs from 3 to 1 to showcase the correctness of the scheduling.
-Also, the timer interval of the kernel has been changed so the timing become reasonable:
+Also, the timer interval of the kernel has been changed so the timing becomes reasonable:
 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/intervaltimer.png)